afcarl/aptcron/README.md

 * Update your APT index before creating the list of updates.
 * Only list updates it hasn't already seen in the previous run.
+* Delay execution to a random time within a configurable timeframe.
+* Configure E-Mail Subject/From/To including runtime variables.
-* Use an external SMTP mail server (including authentication and STARTTLS)
+* Use an external SMTP mail server (including authentication and STARTTLS).

+Mails are sent to root on localhost by default.
+They include an `X-AptCron: Yes` and an `X-AptCron-Host: $hostname` header for easy filtering.

 Requirements
 ------------